Rails Upload File to Google Cloud Store

 8 Displaying Images, Videos, and PDFs

-<ul> <% @bulletin . files . each do | file | %> <li> <% if file . representable? %> <%= image_tag file . representation ( resize_to_limit: [ 100 , 100 ]) %> <% else %> <%= link_to rails_blob_path ( file , disposition: "attachment" ) practice %> <%= image_tag "placeholder.png" , alt: "Download file" %> <% terminate %> <% stop %> </li> <% end %> </ul>
+<ul> <% @bulletin . files . each do | file | %> <li> <% if file . representable? %> <%= image_tag file . representation ( resize_to_limit: [ 100 , 100 ]) %> <% else %> <%= link_to rails_blob_path ( file , disposition: "attachment" ) practice %> <%= image_tag "placeholder.png" , alt: "Download file" %> <% terminate %> <% stop %> </li> <% end %> </ul> Internally, representation calls variant for images, and preview for previewable files.
+You can also call these methods directly.

 8.ane Lazy vs Immediate Loading